 Avoid lifting heavy gear

 With a worsened sense of balance, lifting heavy gear can be a very bad idea.
-You are having problems with keeping your own weight stable, so needless to say, the added weight of the gear won’t do any good to you.
-Don’t go boating alone and let someone else do the lifting for you.
+You are having problems keeping your weight stable, so needless to say, the added weight of the gear won’t do any good to you.
+Don’t go boating alone and let someone else lift you.

 Avoid drinking alcohol

 Another thing that you should avoid doing onboard while pregnant is drinking alcohol.
 Not only is it going to throw you off balance, but it is also likely going to harm the fetus.
-This actually is a tip that isn’t boating-specific and should be followed throughout the pregnancy.
+This tip isn’t boating-specific and should be followed throughout the pregnancy.

 Final words